Mukulyadav2004/Mukul-GSoC-2025/_posts/2025-08-29-final-submission.md

 | [key(as.data.table(x, key = <key>)) is inconsistent, varies based on x #6859](https://github.com/Rdatatable/data.table/issues/6859) | [#6865](https://github.com/Rdatatable/data.table/pull/6865) |
 | [Clarify behavior of first() and last() #7056](https://github.com/Rdatatable/data.table/pull/7056),| [#7061](https://github.com/Rdatatable/data.table/pull/7061) |
 | [print.data.table warns when options(datatable.show.indices=TRUE) and an index exists #6806](https://github.com/Rdatatable/data.table/issues/6806) | [#6816](https://github.com/Rdatatable/data.table/pull/6816) |

+## **Overview**

+Taking part in Google Summer of Code this year has been a truly increadible experience.
+I’m grateful to my mentor for trusting me with this project and for providing steady guidance throughout the journey.
+The program strengthened my technical skills and at the same time gave me the confidence to tackle complex problems and explore new areas of open-source development.

+Balancing academics with GSoC was challenging at times, yet it turned into one of the most rewarding aspects of the experience.
+Dedicating evenings and weekends to the project taught me discipline, focus, and effective time management.
+The encouragement and flexibility I received from my mentor made it easier to stay consistent and motivated throughout the summer.

+For me, GSoC has been much more than writing code—it has been a journey of growth, learning, and collaboration.
+I’ll continue to contribute in improving data.table project and to carry these lessons forward into future work.

+## **Acknowledgments**

+I would like to sincerely thank my mentors, Toby Dylan Hocking, Anirban Chetia and Joshua Wu for their guidance and support.
+Their patience, quick feedback, and insightful suggestions pushed me to think critically and improve the quality of my work.
+Many of the principles I learned from them have changed how I approach coding and problem-solving.

+I’m also thankful to the data.table community for their generosity in sharing knowledge and offering constructive feedback.
+Their guidance helped me refine my contributions and gain a deeper understanding of the project.

+Lastly, I want to appreciate my fellow GSoC contributor, working alongside such talented peers made this journey even more meaningful and enjoyable.